 In 2005 a good friend recommended I read a book by Dale Gillham called ‘How to Beat the Managed Funds by 20%’.
 The book was a revelation.
 It clearly outlined the different principles employed by fund managers and technical traders and also cleared up some of the myths that had been holding me back as an investor for many years.
 I experienced what some would call an ‘Aha’ moment, along the lines that if I was getting great returns indirectly from the stock market via my fund manager, with some education and guidance, I could trade the stock market independently, with the aim of beating those returns by 20 per cent, which would provide me with the income source for which I’d been searching.

 How have you been able to learn and educate yourself about the markets?

-After reading Gillham’s book I enrolled in the Mentor Program with Wealth Within.
+After reading Dale’s book I enrolled in the Mentor Program with Wealth Within.
 In early 2006, I started the Wealth Within Diploma of Share Trading and Investment and then the Advanced Trading Strategies Course.
 The teaching methods employed in the course and the ongoing support provided me with great preparation to be a skilled technical analyst and trader.
 I have continued to work with the Wealth Within team via their Trading Support as I develop as a trader.